Iñigo Barrenetxea

-Iñigo Barrenetxea García (born 10 January 1994) is a Spanish footballer who plays as an attacking midfielder.
+Iñigo Barrenetxea García (born 10 January 1994) is a Spanish footballer who plays as an attacking midfielder for Atlètic Club d'Escaldes in Andorran Primera Divisió.

 Club career

 Born in Bilbao, Biscay, Basque Country, Barrenetxea joined Athletic Bilbao's youth setup in 2004.
 Released in 2006, he finished his graduation with Danok Bat CF and subsequently returned to Athletic in the 2013 summer, being assigned to the farm team CD Basconia in Tercera División.

 On 8 June 2015 Barrenetxea was released by the Lions, and subsequently joined SD Eibar's reserve team CD Vitoria, but spent the whole pre-season with the main squad.
 He made his first team – and La Liga – debut on 7 November, coming on as a late substitute for Gonzalo Escalante in a 3–1 home win against Getafe CF.

 On 8 August 2016, Barrenetxea was loaned to Segunda División B side Sestao River Club, in a season-long deal.
 Upon returning he left the Armeros, and signed for fourth division club Bermeo FT on 18 November 2017.

 In December 2017, Barrenetxea moved to fellow fourth division side Zamudio SD.
 The following 24 August, he joined Lorca FC also in the same category.